I saw that my life was a vast glowing empty page and I could do anything I wanted.

 4:30 pm: Open Mike at the Old Worthen Upstairs, 141 Worthen Street.
 Poets, musicians, and readers are welcome!

 8 pm: An Evening of Jazz and Poetry with John Sinclair and Others.
 John Sinclair will be making a presentation of selections from his Thelonious Monk work in verse titled Always Know: A Book of Monk.
 He will be accompanied by David Amram, Kit Demos, and John McLelland.
 Also on the bill will be Steve Dalachinsky reading his poetry.
-Opening the night will be Mia Eliopoulus and Peter Eliopoulus; and Zach Stadelmaier and Josh Rosberg.
+Opening the night will be Mia Eliopoulos and Peter Eliopoulos; and Zach Stadelmaier and Josh Rosberg.
 The Old Court Pub—Upstairs.
 29-31 Central Street.
 A $10.00 dollar donation requested.

 10:00 am: Kerouac’s Nashua Connection Tour.
 Visit the Kerouac family sites and graves in Nashua, NH, led by Steve Edington, author of “Kerouac’s Nashua Connection.”
 Meet at Visitor Center, 246 Market St., Lowell, to ride in van or car pool. $10 donation requested.
 Reservations at 603-883-3141.

 1:00-5:00 pm: Serious Amram Jam!
 Our annual event featuring David Amram performing with a cast of many volunteer readers, poets, and musicians.
 You can feel the spirit of Kerouac moving here!
 Lowell Beerworks, 203 Cabot St.